OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ## Many Transmission Responses in one OpenRTB Bid Response

-Similar to the OpenRTB Bid Request for the Transmission Requests, the OpenRTB Bid Response must contain multiple Transmission Responses - one for each impression.
-However, the OpenRTB Bid Response is focused on BidSeat and Bid with potential cases where impressions don't appear in the response because there is no bid on them.
-Therefore, each Transmission Request must be expressed in the "ext" object of the root Bid Response paired with the impression ids provided in the request.
+Similar to the OpenRTB Bid Request for the Transmission Requests, the OpenRTB Bid Response can contain multiple Transmission Responses - one for each bid.
+It is not required to provide a Transmission Response for each impression: if there is no bid for a given impression, the bidder won't share any Addressable Content to it and so, it won't be in the Audit Log of this latest.

+Each Transmission Request must be expressed in the "ext" object of the root Bid Response paired with the impression ids provided in the request.
 The name of this new object in the "ext" object is "prebid_sso_transmissions".

-Each Transmission Request presented in the Bid Request must have a Transmission Response in the Bid Response.
 The OpenRTB specification allows providing an empty payload for a "No Bid".
-However, this is not acceptable in the presence of Transmission.
+In this case, there is no Transmission Response and the Transmission won't be in the Audit Logs.

 #### Example of a Transmission Response in an OpenRTB Bid Response
 ```json